Did the Japanese have the Mandate of Heaven?

 The Mandate of Heaven did not require a ruler to be of noble birth, and had no time limitations.
 Instead, rulers were expected to be good and just in order to keep the Mandate.
 The Zhou claimed that their rule was justified by the Mandate of Heaven.

-READ: What are the greatest ballets of all time?
+READ: What are the 4 responsibilities of citizens?

 Why could the foreign Mongols claim the Mandate of Heaven?